PeerRTC/PeerRTC/README.md

 ## ❗ Note
 * Add credits and attribution to this [repository](https://github.com/ShimShim27/PeerRTC) when using the [module](https://github.com/ShimShim27/PeerRTC/blob/master/peer.js).
 * This module is still in beta phase and can be unstable.
-* Source code contributions and bug reports are welcome.
+* Source code contributions and bug reports are encouraged.

 ## 📖 Sample Project
 * [Video call and file sharing site](https://github.com/ShimShim27/PeerRTC/tree/master/test/Video%20call%20with%20file%20sharing)